 There are different types of Covid-19 vaccine.
 In New Zealand we have the Pfizer vaccine, and the information in this article will focus on that vaccine.
 The Pfizer vaccine is also sometimes called the Comirnaty vaccine – this is the brand name.

 Getting the Covid-19 vaccine

 The Pfizer vaccine is given in two doses.
-The recommended gap between doses is six weeks.
 Read more on the Covid 19 website.